TailBlazor/Toast/README.md

 # TailBlazor.Toast

-Blazor toast notifications shell using TailBlazorcss v2.0+
+Blazor toast notifications shell using Tailwindcss v2.0+

 Thank you to Chris Sanity for the base functionality through Blazored.Toasts.

-This version uses TailBlazorcss instead of bootstrap.
+This version uses Tailwindcss instead of bootstrap.
 There is also no core notifications in this package.
 With TailBlazor being so incredibly low level it didn't make sense to premake notifications.

 Instead you pass it a component through a renderfragment giving you unlimited customization and the ability to have highly interactive notifications.